RPGReki/reki.wtf/site/privacy.md

 ---
 layout: 2021/base
-title: "Cookie & Privacy Statement"
+title: "Cookie & Privacy Statement, other Legal Stuff"
 excerpt: "This page itself doesn't require cookies.
 However, since people are so adamant about convenience some cookies may used…"
 author: RPGReki
 date: 2021-07-04